 Absolutely!
 The PPI team can help you write the role description for such a position, advertise the post through our networks, assist with interviewing and provide training and support to your recruited team member.

 I don’t know anything about PPI!
 Where can I find out more?

 The PPI team run several, free ‘Introduction to PPI for Researchers’ training courses on campus each year.
-(Coming soon: link to online training dates.)
+These are currently all online.
 We also run courses on more specific topics, including how to run a PPI panel.
 You are welcome to get in touch with the PPI Team to discuss your training needs.